 Medical Gap Cover Costs Rocket

-It is frightening and disheartening when the very thing that cash strapped South Africans regard as their lifeline – gap cover – goes up beyond what is considered the norm.
+The very thing that cash strapped South Africans regard as their lifeline, medical gap cover, costs – go up beyond what is considered the norm.

 People with medical aids in South Africa have already switched to inferior plans .
-With medical aids cutting back on their benefits even while premiums soar higher, the rising cost of medical gap cover has come as the final straw to break the camel’s back.
+Medical aids are cutting back on benefits even as premiums soar higher.
+So the rising cost of medical gap cover has come as the final straw to break the camel’s back.

-If the largest provider of gap cover, Guardrisk can increase their premiums on its policies by as much as between 7 and 34.2%, then you can know that the other providers will be doing likewise.
+The largest provider of gap cover, Guardrisk is increasing premiums on policies by 7 and 34.2%.
+So then you can know that the other providers will be doing likewise.